Bercy: final duel between Senna and Prost took place on go-karts

 At the end of the event, Senna talked to reporters about the differences between driving a go-kart and an open-wheel car: “You have to drive the kart sideways, because they’re so small – the base and the tires are small – so you have to react fast.
 You’re always driving sideways, because that’s the only way to attain sufficient grip.
 It’s a very different driving style from a racecar’s”, said Senna, who kept explaining: “In a racecar, if you lean over only one side, it will spin out and away from the track.
 In a go-kart, you have to be hard and aggressive, but also precise.
 You use your body, and the seat ends up hurting most drivers, especially if you’re out of practice”, added the three-time F1 world champion.

-And right after the contest, our champion met with soccer superstar Raí.
+And right after the contest, our champion met with football superstar Raí.